mrmag518/Slug-Invaders/README.md

 This project/game is work in progress, and only worked on now and then, as a hobby.
 You can't ever know when the last commit will be pushed.
 Maybe it has, probably not.

+BTW, NB: THIS PROJECT WAS ORIGINALLY JUST A VERY QUICK SCHOOL PROJECT.
+THUS THE CODE WILL BE MESSY IN MANY PLACES, AND PROBABLY UNOPTIMIZED.
+YOUR EYES HAVE BEEN WARNED.

 Features so far:
 * Very playable.
 But:
   * Wave logic and continuous generation is completed.
 However variety is on the todo list, and the generation probably needs some more tuning.